Home

 A) Rolled Throughput Yield

-C) Normalized Yield
+C) Throughput Yield

-E) Final Yield
+D) Final Yield

 Final Yield (FY) does not account for the hidden factory or rework.
 It is simply the final number of acceptable pieces at the end divided by the quantity started in a process.
 It does not tell you how many were reworked at each step of the process.